 While no longer dominating the charts as she once did, Dion remained a popular entertainer.
 In June 2009, Forbes magazine reported that the singer earned approximately $100 million in 2008, making her the second-highest earning musician on the magazine's list after Madonna.

 Dion's follow-up albums included the French-language Sans attendre (2012) and Encore un soir (2016), as well as Loved Me Back to Life (2013) for English-speaking fans.
 She also embarked on a long-running residency at Caesar's Palace in 2011.

 Health Problems and Personal Tragedy

-In August 2014, Dion cancelled all of her shows scheduled through March 22, 2015 to focus on her 72-year-old husband, whose throat cancer returned, and her children.
+In August 2014, Dion canceled all of her shows scheduled through March 22, 2015, to focus on her 72-year-old husband, whose throat cancer returned, and her children.
 “I want to devote every ounce of my strength and energy to my husband’s healing, and to do so, it’s important for me to dedicate this time to him and to our children,” the singer said in a statement.

 The superstar also dealt with her own health issues in 2014: according to a press release, she had "inflammation in her throat muscles" which prevented her from performing in her Las Vegas show.
 Dion apologized for "inconveniencing her fans" and thanked them for their support during her hiatus from performing.

 In a 2015 interview with USA Today, the singer spoke about her husband's battle with cancer: "When you see someone who is fighting so hard, it has a big impact on you," she said.
 "You have two choices.
 You look at your husband who's very sick and you can't help, and it kills you.
 Or you look at your husband that's sick and you say, 'I got you.
 I got it.
 I'm here.
 It's going to be just fine.'